-The Raincross Gazette is a digitally native newspaper keeping you posted on what’s happening in Riverside and how it impacts you.
+Welcome to Riverside’s home for reliable local news and events.
+The Raincross Gazetteis a digitally native newspaper keeping you posted on what’s happening in Riverside and how it impacts you.

 What is a digitally native newspaper?

 It’s no secret that the shift from print to digital publishing had a major impact on traditional newspapers.
-Publishers that built large teams to serve their communities, printed a daily paper, and delivered it to driveways every morning found themselves with ever dwindling budgets as advertisers found new options for reaching consumers.
+Publishers that built large teams to serve their communities printed a daily paper and delivered it to driveways every morning found themselves with ever-dwindling budgets as advertisers found new options for reaching consumers.
 The changing landscape led many independent local publishers to consolidate their teams in an attempt to cut costs.
-For people like us that has meant ever decreasing quality local news.
+For residents of Riverside, these changes meant ever-decreasing quality local news.

-We’re building The Raincross Gazette as a digital platform which allows us to grow our team, expand our coverage, and publish more content as our subscriber base grows.
-This aligns our incentives perfectly with those of Riverside residents: we deliver great local news, you tell your neighbors, they subscribe, and we grow.
+We’re building The Raincross Gazette as a digital platform that allows us to expand our coverage, grow our team, and publish more content as our subscriber base grows.
+This model aligns our incentives perfectly with those of Riverside residents: we deliver great local news, you tell your neighbors, they subscribe, and we grow.
 All we have to do is keep our promise to deliver trustworthy news.

 Support this kind of journalism by bookmarking our site, subscribing to our newsletter, and supporting us financially if you like what we’re doing.
 And, of course, if you see anything strange happening in town, email and tell us about it.